Torri Huske: 2022 FINA (LC) World Championships

 Day six began for Huske in the morning where she swam prelims in the 50M butterfly.
 She finished 10th in prelims with a time of 26.10 making it through to semi-finals.
-Later that night Huske swam the first race of the evening and won her second bronze of the meet when she finished 3rd in the 100M freestyle with a time of 52.92 behind Mollie O’Callahan of Australia and Sarah Sjostrom of Sweden.
+Later that night Huske swam the first race of the evening and won her second bronze of the meet when she finished 3rd in the 100m freestyle with a time of 52.92 behind Mollie O’Callahan of Australia and Sarah Sjostrom of Sweden.
 A bit later in the session Huske swam in the semi-final of the 50M butterfly where she finished 2nd in a time of 25.38 breaking the Americas and American record of 25.48 formerly owned by Kelsi Dahlia.

-Huske started off swimming prelims in the morning session of day seven when she swam the 50M freestyle, finishing 8th with a time of 24.91.
-In Huske’s first race of the evening session she swam the 50M butterfly final where she finished 5th with a time of 25.45.
+Huske started off swimming prelims in the morning session of day seven when she swam the 50m freestyle, finishing 8th with a time of 24.91.
+In Huske's first race of the evening session she swam the 50M butterfly final where she finished 5th with a time of 25.45.
 To complete a busy evening session with three events, Huske swam in the 4x100 freestyle relay earning her third bronze of the meet.
 Huske swam the third leg of the relay with a time of 52.50.

 On the eighth and last day of the meet Huske swam two events in finals, the 50M freestyle where she finished 6th with a time of 24.64.
-Huske then completed her meet in the last race of the entire meet, the women’s 4x100 medley relay.
+Huske then completed her meet in the last race of the entire meet, the women's 4x100 medley relay.
 She earned her third gold medal when she helped the U.S. team by splitting 56.67 on the butterfly leg.

 During the meet Huske swam a total of 16 races making her the busiest swimmer of the meet.
 With her medal count at the 2022 World Championships, Huske became one of only four American women in history to win six medals in a World Championship, the others being Katie Ledecky, Missy Franklin and Simone Manuel.
-In addition, for her performance named Ultra Swimmer of the Month for June of 2022.
+In addition, for her performance named Ultra Swimmer of the Month for June 2022.